rutvikk99/synapse/demos/module2/README.md

     > **NOTE**
     >
     > In this case, when we are looking for fast query response times, the heap structure is not a good choice as we will see in a moment.
 Still, there are cases where using a heap table can help performance rather than hurting it.
-One such example is when we're looking to ingest large amounts of data into the SQL pool.
+One such example is when we're looking to ingest large amounts of data into the SQL database associated with the dedicated SQL pool.

     If we were to review the query plan in detail, we would clearly see the root cause of the performance problem: inter-distribution data movements.